Arrive Split, Croatia

 Visit Game of Thrones Shooting Locations on a walking tour, led by a local with a working knowledge of the series.

-This evening, return to your hotel and enjoy the remainder of your day at leisure.
+Return to your hotel and enjoy the remainder of your day at leisure.

 After breakfast, transfer to the airport and depart.